 Welcome to Lymington U3A

 We also hold monthly meetings with a speaker in the Lymington Centre (see map).
-Recent topics have included Commoning in the New Forest, the first World War and the Beeching Report on the railways.
 See the page headed “Events” for information about forthcoming speakers.

 A recent introduction is “TED Talks”, also held at the Lymington Centre.
-This involves showing a short video on a thought-provoking theme, followed by informal discussions in small groups over tea or coffee.
+After tea or coffee, a short video on a thought-provoking theme is shown, followed by informal discussions in small groups.
 The concept originated in the USA, where the talks initially focused on Technology, Entertainment and Design – hence the name “TED Talks” – but they now cover a huge range of topics, from science to business to global issues.
-See the “Events” page for details of the next talk.
+TED Talks do not take place during the summer months, but we hope to continue with them in the autumn.
+Keep an eye on our “Events” page for details.

-Our Questors group organises coach trips to places of interest, ranging from a strawberry farm just outside Lymington to the Met Office in Exeter, a tour of Sparsholt Agricultural College to a boat trip from Wareham.
+Our Questors group organises coach trips to a wide variety of places of interest.
 Prices vary according to the cost of transport and any entry fee charged by the venue.
-You can see details of forthcoming trips on the Events page.
+You can see details of forthcoming trips on the “Events” page.

-We publish a quarterly Newsletter about recent and forthcoming events for members.
+We publish a quarterly Newsletter about recent and forthcoming Lymington U3A events for members, who can also sign up for a copy of the national office’s magazine, “Third Age Matters”.

 About the University of the Third Age